Ultrasound Graduate Diploma Program

 Graduates of the Ultrasound Program receive The Michener Institute's “Graduate Diploma of Health Sciences in Ultrasound” upon successful completion of their didactic and clinical components.

-Upon successful completion in this program you will be eligible to write the certification exams in General Physics, Abdomen, Superficial Structures, Obstetrics and Gynecology conducted by
+Upon successful completion in this program the student will be eligible to write the following credentialing exams.

-- American Registry of Diagnostic Medical Sonographers (ARDMS)
+- American Registry Exam for the Diagnostic Medical Sonographer: American Registry of Diagnostic Medical Sonographers (ARDMS) www.ardms.org

-The Ultrasound Program at The Michener is accredited by The Canadian Medical Association.
+The Ultrasound Program at The Michener is accredited by The Canadian Medical Association Conjoint Accreditation Services.

 The Michener has many scholarships for the student in the Ultrasound program.